LianjGroup/Q-P1000_FailureMechanism/README.md

 ## 📄 License

-All data and code in this repository are licensed under the **Creative Commons Attribution 4.0 International (CC BY 4.0)** license.
+This repository is licensed under the [MIT License](./LICENSE).
+You are free to use, modify, and distribute this work, provided that proper credit is given.